 Perhaps the most historic stagecoach in existence is the famous Deadwood coach, which was carried for many years by Buffalo Bill in his Wild West shows all over America and Europe.
 This coach was built by the Abbott-Downing Company, of Concord, New Hampshire, in 1863, fitted with the thorough brace springs which made the Concord coaches the most popular used on the great trails.

-This coach, in company with many others, was shipped to San Francisco, via Cape Horn, in 1864, and was used for many years in the mountains of California.
-Eventually traveling the trails across the Rockies, it came into possession of the stage company operating in eastern Wyoming and the Black Hills.
-While theretofore its life had been uneventful, its daily vicissitudes of peril border upon the marvelous.
+This coach, in company with many others, was shipped to San Francisco, California via Cape Horn, in 1864, and was used for many years in the mountains of California.
+Eventually traveling the trails across the Rocky Mountains, it came into possession of the stage company operating in eastern Wyoming and the Black Hills.

 The Black Hills booms were then in full sway, filled with men of all characters, with every business or vocation running in full blast, and prosperity at its fullest height.
 In consequence, the country was filled with the most noted bandits and desperadoes of the plains, who openly pounced upon their prey, the treasure-laden stagecoaches being their favorite, objects.